 You can always get back to Canvas via the Westminster Dashboard, or directly at "canvas.wts.edu" where you would sign in again with your Populi username and password.

 How to get the most out of online lectures

 Being a successful online student requires learning some new habits and skills, including how you manage and engage your online lecture videos.
 They contain the core of the content you'll learn in courses, so it is important to learn them well and optimize the learning experience for you personally.
 There are several features we think you'll like:

 - watch videos at faster and slower speeds, however helps you learn

 - watch videos multiple times through the term to help master the material

 - watch videos in sets, or spread them out across the term, whichever helps your learning.
 Note: You'll often receive access to course videos even before the term officially begins, and you are welcome to begin videos early if it helps your schedule

-- watch videos on multiple devices in multiple locations and life-settings.
-Videos can only be streamed.
-Make sure you are connected to Wifi for best viewing.
+- watch videos on multiple devices in multiple locations and life-settings

 With flexibility comes the responsibility to also manage your learning experience to be sure it promotes your focus and retention of the material.
 This is called developing your "video literacy," which means developing the skills necessary to engage and absorb information through the unique experience of video.
 Here are some tips:

 - be sure to set aside time to dedicate attention to the video lectures.
 Focus is key, just as if you were reading an advanced book